md2moore/mapsbot/README.md

 # mapsbot

 MapsBot is a custom bot for slack that can be called to show a google maps image with directions from a given origin to a destination.
+Here an example of how it is used.

+You make a call to the MapsBot for directions between two locations using the proper formatting:

+@MapsBot [origin] / [destination]

+Then it will return you a map with the route superimposed onto it along with the duration of the trip.
+It will also allow you to change your mode of transportation after the fact with slack interactive message buttons.

 In order to use this app you will need to be an administrator on your own slack channel.